Swim Stroke Training Plan

 Try to do at least some sort of stroke work each time you swim.
 Even if your workout for the day is primarily focused on sprints and training for a competition, you can still use stroke work to recover between sets.
 Plus, doing stoke work while you're tired will help keep your form from deteriorating when you're tired at the end of a race.

 Beginning swimmers should do more stroke work than advanced swimmers -- though anyone can benefit from it.
 Concentrating on getting your stroke technique right when you're first starting out builds the proper muscle memory.
 If you're just starting to swim for fitness or for fun (or both) spend at least a third of each workout doing stroke work.
 Try the different drills and find the ones that work for you.
 It also helps to have someone else watch you swim and critique your stroke.
 As your stroke and fitness improve, you can do less stroke work in each workout, but it's something you should never give up.
 Even among world-class swimmers, stroke work is key, and there's always some way to improve your stroke.

-For more information about swimming and other related topics, follow the links on the next page.
+For more information about swimming and other related topics, follow the links below.

 - How Swim Training Programs Work

 - How Triathlon Training for Beginners Works

 - How to Balance All Three Triathlon Sports